xkmaxidian/MNMST/README.md

 # Installation

-#### <font color='red'>To accelerate MNMST by using GPU: If you have an NVIDIA GPU, be sure to firstly install a version of PyTorch that supports it.
-When installing MNMST, the CPU version of torch will be installed by default for you.
+#### <font color='red'>To accelerate MNMST by using GPU: If you have an NVIDIA GPU, be sure to firstly install a version of PyTorch that supports it (We recommend Pytorch >= 2.0.1).
+When installing MNMST without install Pytorch previous, the CPU version of torch will be installed by default for you.
 Here is the [installation guide of PyTorch](https://pytorch.org/get-started/locally/).</font>

 #### 1. Start by using python virtual environment with [conda](https://anaconda.org/):